raspberrypilearning/boat-race/en/step_1.md

 title: What you will learn
 ---

-1. Use conditional selection to create branches in programs
+1. How to use conditional selection to create branches in programs
-2. Use a variable to keep track of time
+2. How to use a variable to keep track of time
-3. Use infinite loops in a program
+3. How to use infinite loops in a program

 --- /collapse ---